pittpv/sepolia-auto-install/en/README.md

 * ❌ Message when enabling is cancelled by the user.
 * 🔒 Only enables UFW if not already active.

+## 🌐 RPC and Blob Data Check

+The function checks RPC availability and the presence of blob data for the last slots

+🔍 What the check does:

+* Detects the server's external IP address
+* Checks availability of Execution RPC (`:8545`) and Beacon RPC (`:5052`)
+* Requests the latest block and client version
+* Verifies the presence of blob data for the last 10 slots

+✅ Status is determined by the percentage of slots containing blob data:

+* `HEALTHY`: ≥75%
+* `WARNING`: 25–74%
+* `CRITICAL`: <25%

+Useful for diagnosing and ensuring that the node correctly processes data with EIP-4844 (blobs).

 ## 🗑️ Removal

 The removal option completely wipes all node data and containers.
 Confirmation is required.